Dhanushs3103/weather-app-backend/README.md

 Welcome to the backend of the **Weather-app** full-stack weather application!
 This backend API handles all the server-side logic, including user authentication.
 It is built using Node.js, Express, and MongoDB.

 ## 🌐 Live Server
-You can access the live server here: [Todo Backend](https://weather-app-backend-4hgb.onrender.com)
+You can access the live server here: [Weather-app Backend](https://weather-app-backend-4hgb.onrender.com)

 ## 📂 API Endpoints